Wonks Slam Hammond's White Van Man Bashing Budget - Guido Fawkes

 “If you are one of the hardworking self-employed people who face a significant increase on your tax bill, you might feel that the Chancellor has it in for you.
 When you look at the additional support offered for business rates it appears as if the Chancellor is supporting SMEs by hitting entrepreneurs and the smallest of businesses.

-“Adding in the reduction in Dividend Tax allowance, whether you work as a sole trader or through a

-limited company you will be facing higher bills.
-The Chancellor shouldn’t forget that growth in self-

-employment has driven our labour market in recent years and punitive rises in tax will make many
+“Adding in the reduction in Dividend Tax allowance, whether you work as a sole trader or through limited company you will be facing higher bills.
+The Chancellor shouldn’t forget that growth in self-employment has driven our labour market in recent years and punitive rises in tax will make many people have second thoughts about striking out on their own.”

 Centre for Economics and Business Research: